nickbild/csi_hr/README.md

 | Pulse shaping |
 | Data segmentation and normalization |

+This processed data is then fed into a multi-layer LSTM network that predicts heart rate.

 ## Bill of Materials

 - 1 x Adafruit HUZZAH32 (ESP32-WROOM-32E)